Jeffrey Epstein Is Denied Bail In Sex Trafficking Case

 In denying that request, the judge called the bail offer from Epstein's defense team "irredeemably inadequate," saying his first priority in making the decision is weighing the danger Epstein posed to the community and to other potential victims.

-Epstein has pleaded not guilty to charges of one count of sex trafficking conspiracy and one count of sex trafficking.
+Epstein has pleaded not guilty to charges of one count of sex trafficking and one count of sex trafficking conspiracy.
+He was arrested July 6 after his private plane landed at New Jersey's Teterboro Airport and was taken to the Metropolitan Correctional Center in Manhattan.

 Prosecutors had called Epstein a flight risk, noting that he owns two private jets and has traveled abroad more than 20 times in the past 18 months.
 They also feared he might try to obstruct justice, accusing him of tampering in a previous case by paying out hundreds of thousands of dollars in hush money to silence potential witnesses.